MrPurple6411/BetterScannerRoom/README.md

 ScannerMinRange | 600.0 |
 ScannerUpgradeAddedRange | 100.0 | the added range of the scanner per range module ScannerCameraRange | 1000.0 | the distance where the camera begins to get noise/fuzz. the full sugnal is lost at 2.05x this number
-FireExtinguisherHolderRechargeValue | 0.005 | fire extinguisher holders recharge the bottle. set to 0 to disable